microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

     - Log in to your Azure subscription using the SPN credentials
     - Connect to _ArcBox-k3s_ cluster
     - Create the GitOps configurations to deploy the Flux extension, NGINX ingress controller and the “Hello Arc” application
-    - Create certificate and import to the Key Vault
+    - Create certificate with _arcbox.k3sdevops.com_ dns name and import to the Key Vault
     - Deploy the Azure Key Vault k8s extension instance
     - Create SecretProviderClass to fetch the secrets from Key Vault
     - Deploy an Ingress Resource referencing the Secret created by the CSI driver